Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A nurse will check the insertion site and your blood pressure.

 You may be asked to drink fluid to help flush the contrast liquid out of your system.

 Have someone drive you home from the hospital.

 It’s normal to find a small bruise or lump at the insertion site.
-These common side effects should disappear within a few weeks.
+This should go away within a few weeks.

-Pain, swelling, redness, bleeding, or drainage at the insertion site.
+Pain, swelling, redness, bleeding, or fluid leaking at the insertion site

-Blood in your urine, black or tarry stools, or any other kind of bleeding.
+Blood in your urine, black or sticky stools, or any other kind of bleeding

 Fever of 100.4°F (38.0°C) or higher, or as advised by your healthcare provider

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR